Skip To Content

 The results of your FAFSA Application may indicate that the Department of Education has selected a FAFSA for verification, or the College may select a student’s FAFSA for verification of information.
 Student Financial Services will notify students in writing and/or email to their College email account who are selected for verification and are required to submit additional documentation upon review of a processed FAFSA application.

-Applicants selected for federal FAFSA verification are required to submit:
+Applicants selected for federal FAFSA verification may be required to submit:

-• An IRS tax return transcript (you may obtain one online at www.irs.gov or call 1-800-908-9946) for the student, spouse (if student is married) and parents (if student is dependent); if you did not use the IRS Data Retrieval tool on your FAFSA or a signed copy of the actual tax return with applicable schedule(s) and forms.
+• An IRS tax return transcript (you may obtain one online at www.irs.gov or call 1-800-908-9946) for the student, spouse (if student is married) and parents (if student is dependent); or a signed copy of the actual tax return with applicable schedule(s) and forms, if consent was not given to allow tax information to import directly from the IRS.

 • A copy of all W-2 forms for student, spouse (if student is married) and parents (if student is dependent) if you are not required to file a federal tax return but did have actual earnings for the tax year indicated.

-• Department of Education Verification Worksheet (this form is available from the Student Financial Services page of the my.cedarcrest.edu portal)
+• Verification Worksheet (this form is available from the Student Financial Services page of the my.cedarcrest.edu portal)

 If your tax return has not been filed, or if an extension to file has been submitted, contact Student Financial Services for further instructions.

-If the College finds discrepancies between information on the IRS tax return transcript and your FAFSA, we will report the corrections to the federal processor, and you will receive a corrected Student Aid Report.
-The corrected FAFSA will be used to process or finalize your financial aid and you will be notified in writing of required adjustments to the financial aid award.
+If the College finds discrepancies between information on the IRS tax return transcript and your FAFSA, we will report the corrections to the FAFSA processor, and you will receive a corrected FAFSA Submission Summary.
+The corrected FAFSA will be used to process or finalize your financial aid and you will be notified in writing of required adjustments to the financial aid offer.

 Students must submit requested verification items within 15 days of the College’s notice of the requirement.
 No financial aid will be awarded and/or disbursed prior to completion of the verification process.